FREYR Battery (FREY) Shares Down Despite Recent Market Volatility

-FREYR Battery (NYSE: FREY)’s stock price has plunge by -0.95relation to previous closing price of 8.43.
-Nevertheless, the company has seen a 5.43% surge in its stock price over the last five trading sessions.
+The stock price of FREYR Battery (NYSE: FREY) has plunged by -4.35 when compared to previous closing price of 7.58, but the company has seen a -13.17% decline in its stock price over the last five trading sessions.
 Barron’s reported on 11/14/22 that This EV-Battery Stock Is Bucking the SPAC Crackup

 Is It Worth Investing in FREYR Battery (NYSE: FREY) Right Now?